suboptimalcx/3D_cpp/README.md

 cmake --build build
 ```

-5. when running the project make sure to set your console window to 120 width 40 height
+5. when running the project make sure to set your console window to 120 width 40 height!!